wp-plugins/category-posts-in-custom-menu/readme.txt

 * replace the link by a list of posts in the menu y/n;
 * specify the (maximum) number of posts you want to show for this item (-1 = all);
 * their ordering (ascending/descending by none, ID, author, title, date, modified, parent, rand or comment_count);
 * specify the title for the menu items.
-For this you can use %post_title, %post_author and other wildcards, see 'Wildcards'.
+For this you can use %post_title, %post_author and other wildcards, see 'Other Notes > Wildcards'.

 = Details =
 This plugin uses the wp_nav_menu_objects filter hook to remove and replace category items in the menu by the posts in that category.
 It extends Walker_Nav_Menu_Edit to add input fields to Appearance > Menus and adds some CSS to style this properly.